 When we were in Turkey last year we purchased some amazing Turkish towels which we take everywhere with us.
 They are so thin that they take up no room at all in our luggage and dry super quickly!
 We actually bought our towels from the guy in this photo who bought his “shop” up to our yacht!
 We were so impressed with this initiative and I just wish we’d bought more because I haven’t found towels anywhere near as good since!

 - Obviously we won’t make it to the Maldives without our passport, credit cards, hotel bookings and boarding passes!
+These are at the top of any packing list, including our packing essentials for the Maldives list!

 - I also plan to take a few items which will allow me to cover up conservatively in case we visit any local islands or spend any time in Male before our flight home as the Maldives is a Muslim country and I always try to respect the local cultures when we travel.